microsoft/r-server-loan-credit-risk/data-scientist.md

 <p>In the Production stage, the goal is to perform a batch scoring.</p>

-<p>The script “production_main.R” will complete this task by invoking the scripts described above.
+<p>The script <strong>production_main.R</strong> will complete this task by invoking the scripts described above.
 The batch scoring can be done either:</p>

 <ul>
   <li>In-memory : The input should be provided as data frames.
 All the preprocessing and scoring steps are done in-memory on the edge node (local compute context).
 In this case, the main batch scoring function calls the R script “in_memory_scoring.R”.</li>